NitaiEdelberg/Ai-Tetris/README.md

 ### Experimental Findings
 - **Graphs comparing BFS with GA performance.**
 - **Insights on when each approach performs best.**

+## **Code Overview**

+### **Genetic Algorithm (GA) Modules**

+#### • `TetrisGeneticAlgorithm.py`

+- Uses the Eckity framework to implement a genetic algorithm that optimizes Tetris AI performance through evolution.
+- The `TetrisGeneticAlgorithm` class initializes a genetic algorithm with a defined population size and selection strategy.
+- It employs Tournament Selection for choosing parents and applies WeightCrossover and WeightMutation to evolve individuals.
+- `run_ga` executes the genetic algorithm in a separate thread, running multiple generations until a termination condition is met.
+- The best-performing AI weights are selected based on fitness scores obtained from Tetris game simulations.

+#### • `Genetics.py`

+- Defines genetic operations for AI weight optimization.
+- `WeightCreator` (extends `Creator` from Eckity): Generates initial populations of AI individuals.
+- `WeightIndividual` (extends `Individual` from Eckity): Represents a Tetris-playing AI with weight-based heuristics.
+- `WeightCrossover` (extends `GeneticOperator` from Eckity): Implements crossover by swapping weight segments.
+- `WeightMutation` (extends `GeneticOperator` from Eckity): Mutates weights using a Gaussian distribution.

+#### • `GenerationTerminationChecker.py`

+- Implements stopping criteria for the genetic algorithm.
+- `GenerationTerminationChecker` (extends `TerminationChecker` from Eckity): Stops evolution when the generation limit or a fitness threshold is reached.

+#### • `Evaluator.py`

+- Evaluates AI performance using game simulations.
+- `Evaluator` (extends `SimpleIndividualEvaluator` from Eckity): Runs the AI for multiple rounds and computes the average score.
+- `evaluate individual`: Uses `run_tetris_game` with given AI individual to play Tetris with different weights and calculates performance.

+#### • `PopulationEvaluator.py`

+- Evaluates the entire population of AI agents in parallel.
+- `PopulationEvaluator` (extends `SimplePopulationEvaluator` from Eckity): Uses multiprocessing for efficiency.
+- Assigns fitness scores to individuals based on their game performance.

+### **AI Player Modules**

+#### • `AIAgent.py`

+- Defines the AI agent that plays Tetris.
+- Uses heuristic weights (`bumpiness`, `holes`, `max height`, etc.).
+- `choose_action`: Uses the AIBrain to decide the best move based on board evaluation.

+#### • `AIBrain.py`

+- Calculates the best moves when needed, using heuristics.
+- `find_best_placement`: Uses BFS to explore and evaluate moves for optimal shape placement.

+### **Gameplay Modules**

+#### • `GameSetup.py`

+- Handles the game loop and AI interaction.
+- Supports human vs AI gameplay and AI-only mode.
+- `run_tetris_game`: Runs the game in AI-only mode and returns the score.
+- Uses Pygame for rendering graphical elements.

+#### • `Display.py`

+- Handles Tetris board rendering using Pygame.
+- Draws shapes, grids, scores, and game over messages.
+- Functions include:
+  - `draw_board`: Displays the game board and current state.
+  - `draw_shape`: Draws Tetris pieces on the screen.
+  - `draw_timer_and_score`: Displays score and elapsed time.

+#### • `Table.py`

+- Defines the **Tetris board** and shape mechanics.
+- Implements shape movement, collision detection, and row clearing.
+- `spawn_next_shape`: Generates the next Tetris shape and places it at the starting position.
+- Tracks game statistics like bumpiness, max height, and holes.

+#### • `Definitions.py`

+- Stores game settings and constants.
+- Defines grid size, colors, shapes, and scoring system.

+---

+### **Project Summary**

+This project implements **Tetris AI using a genetic algorithm**.
+The AI improves by **evolving weights** over multiple generations.
+The AI plays Tetris by **evaluating board states** using heuristics.
+The game supports **human vs AI** and **AI-only modes** with **graphical rendering**.

 ## Future Improvements & Conclusions
 ### Alternative AI Approaches